 Without question, patients should inquire about the surgeon’s comfort level and experience with the Robot that he/she will utilize.
 Our very own Dr. Grant Booher, not only specializes in Robotics Surgery but has performed so many that publications have accepted his work on the matter.
 Throughout his fellowship, Dr. Booher focused on this new cutting-edge approach and has now garnered the reputation amongst his peers as the leading North Texas Authority.

 How long does it take to recover from robotic surgery?

-If you would like to meet with Dr. Booher about Robotic-Assisted Surgery in the Dallas/Fort Worth Metroplex, please contact him by filling out a contact form here.
+If you want to meet with Dr. Booher about Robotic-Assisted Surgery in the Dallas/Fort Worth Metroplex, please contact him by filling out a contact form here.